magdaolbrys/ClassifierComparison/README.md

-# Comparison of classifiers on a heart disease dataset in Python
+**Comparison of classifiers on a heart disease dataset in Python**

-<font color="red">This was my first student project (from a few years ago), but I decided to upload it here to improve it in the future. :)</font>
+# This was my first student project (from a few years ago), but I decided to upload it here to improve it in the future.

 **Project Objective:** The objective of the project is to evaluate several classifiers on a chosen dataset.